w3c/wai-media-intro/source/accessible-media/playing.html.erb.md

     Chrome and Firefox, on tablets and smartphones.
 -   **iOS**<br>
-    Embedded video and audio clips will play within Web pages on the iPad. iPhones will play all media clips using the QuickTime player.
+    Embedded video and audio clips will play within Web pages on the iPad. iPhones will play all media clips using the QuickTime player, separately from the browser.

 ## Audio descriptions in native desktop- and mobile-browser media players